 Constantly keeping track of your loved one’s calendar, actions and whereabouts

-Nothing is more annoying that someone who constantly checks up on you.
+Nothing is more annoying than someone who constantly checks up on you.
 For someone to recover, they need to take control of their addiction and progress.

 If you criticize someone for missing a meeting, appointment, or have a lack of engagement in recovery it will only lead to arguments.

-The addict is not only fighting addiction, but they are also fighting tyranny by loved ones.
+The person with substance use disorder is not only fighting addiction, but they are also fighting tyranny by loved ones.
 They are the ones who must do the work on their own terms.

 Rather than criticize, encourage and help your loved one to continue taking steps towards recovery.